Pubis: Body

 The body forms the wide, strong, middle and flat part of the pubic bone.
 The bodies of the left and right pubic bones join at the pubic symphysis.
 The rough upper edge is the pubic crest, ending laterally in the pubic tubercle.
 This tubercle, found roughly 3 cm from the pubic symphysis, is a distinctive feature on the lower part of the abdominal wall; important when localizing the superficial inguinal ring and the femoral canal of the inguinal canal.
-The inner surface of the body forms part of the wall of the lesser pelvis and joints to the origin of a part of the obturator internus muscle.
+The inner surface of the body forms part of the wall of the lesser pelvis and joins the origin of a part of the obturator internus muscle.

 Superior pubic ramus

 The superior pubic ramus is the upper of the two rami.
 It forms the upper edge of the obturator foramen.
 It extends from the body to the median plane where it joins with the ramus of the opposite side.
 It consists of an inner flattened part and a narrow outer prismoid portion.